Ankii07/Audio_Recorder/README.md

 # Audio_Recorder
-The project's key features include sharing, text-Area where you can select the language in which you want to see the details and while reading the details you can record the audio and after recording done you can also download it on your own device.
+The project's key features include text-Area where you can select the language in which you want to see the details and while reading the details you can record the audio and after recording done you can also download it on your own device.